GoogleCloudPlatform/kubernetes-workshops/core-concepts/README.md

 pod "lobsters" created
 ```

-Wait for the external IP:
+Get the external IP, this will take a minute.
+EXTERNAL-IP will be blank until the load balancer is ready.

 <!-- START bash -->
 ```